 Knoll Lake is another lake on the Mogollon Rim.
 This out-of-the-way lake is tucked deep in the wilderness.
 It’s about a two-and-a-half to three-hour drive from Phoenix.

-Getting there can be challenging since there are about 20 miles of dirt road to travel.
+Getting there can be challenging since there are about 20 miles of dirt roads to travel.
 The road is well maintained; it just takes a little getting used to.
 Knoll Lake is surrounded by forest, and it’s a beautiful lake for kayaking.

 There is a boat ramp, but when the water level is low, it is difficult to get on the water.
 There is camping nearby, so it’s easy to make a weekend of it.
 Fishing can be excellent in the spring as well.
 The wind can pick up, making it tough to paddle, though.

 The Verde River offers some of the best kayaking in Arizona.
 This is a local favorite.
 In addition to kayaking, you can take a hike; do some fishing or bird watching.

 The river flows at a pretty reasonable pace, but you will want to check before heading out.
 River conditions can change quickly, especially in the summer when monsoons roll through.